adventure-yunfei/promise/README.md

-# promise
+# Promise
-Implementation of javascript Promise
+Implementation of javascript Promise/A+ standard.